Within the Unitarian Universalist community, UUPA encourages conversation with:

 choice, mutual consent of all involved, and sincere adherence to personal philosophical

-Our vision is for
+Our original vision was for

 is open to all, whether UU or poly or an ally in our mission.